På Norsk.

 Data!

-Data makes code simpler while also enabling more use cases. clojure.walk
+Data makes code simpler while also enabling more use cases. clojure.walk is

 just one example of a small tool Clojure gives you that allows for more